ITenthusiasm/remix-supertokens/README.md

 ### Using Other Authentication Methods

 By default, the application uses the `EmailPassword` recipe provided by SuperTokens for logging in.
-If you click the `Login` button, you will be directed to the `EmailPassword` login page.
+If you click the `Login` button, you will be directed to the `EmailPassword` login page (`/login`).
 If you logout, you will be redirected to that page.
 If you lack valid credentials and attempt to visit a protected route, you will again be redirected to that page.

 To authenticate using the _`Passwordless`_ recipe provided by SuperTokens, you will need to navigate to `/passwordless/login` instead of `/login`.
 Once you login from the `Passwordless` page, the rest of the user experience behaves the same (e.g., visiting protected routes, refreshing your auth session, logging out, etc.).
 If you prefer `Passwordless` authentication, feel free to change all of the links/redirects from `/login` to `/passwordless/login`.
 (I know that sounds tedious.
 In the future, I might create an ENV var that lets you toggle this behavior instead.)